reflektor-digital-inc/spooky-framework/README.md

 Spooky Framework is a lightweight, modular, front-end development framework targeted at animation-driven websites.
 It is tailored to work with [GSAP](https://greensock.com/gsap) and can be easily used with [PIXI.js](http://www.pixijs.com/) and [three.js](https://threejs.org/).

 The name Spooky came from the initial reaction developers and producers had when they saw how quick and easy it was to build heavily-animated websites.
-It is spooky that something like this didn't exist already.
+It is really spooky that something like this didn't exist already.

 ## :ghost: Goals

 The framework has been created with the following goals in mind:

-- Easy To Understand (Mostly vanilla Javascript with )
+- Easy to understand (Mostly vanilla JS using other popular, well-maintained modules)
 - Fast Performace
-- Quick to Develop With
+- Quick to pick up and fun to develop with
-- Works Well With Other Libraries (GSAP, PIXI, ThreeJS, Vue, React)
+- Works well with other libraries (GSAP, PIXI, ThreeJS, Vue, React)
-- Helps Organize Code and Generate Boilerplate Code
+- Helps organize code and generates goilerplate code

 ## In The Wild